mer-hybris/hadk.sailfishos.org/android.rst

   repo init -u git://github.com/mer-hybris/android.git -b hybris-10.1
   repo sync

+  # [MSameer] I had to use repo init --no-repo-verify

 The expected disk usage for the source tree after ``repo sync`` is **9.4 GB** (as of 2014-02-18).